 Flu vaccines are designed to protect against the influenza viruses that experts predict will be the most common during the upcoming season.
-Three kinds of influenza viruses commonly circulate among people today: Influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses.
+There are three kinds of influenza viruses commonly circulate among people today which include: Influenza A (H1N1) viruses, Influenza A (H3N2) viruses, and Influenza B viruses.
 Each year, these viruses are used to produce seasonal influenza vaccine.

 While everyone should get a flu vaccine each flu season, the CDC notes it’s especially important that the following groups get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications:

 Children younger than 5, but especially children younger than 2 years old

 People 65 years of age and older